 First, connect the Tower to the network via its network port.
 After that, in a non-UniFi network, set up a connected device with the NUT server—a process not covered by this review—and it will automatically shut down itself when a power outage occurs.

 After that, you can manage the Tower via the web user interface of the UniFi Network app or the UniFi mobile app.
-Additionally, connected UniFi devices that require battery backup automatically “know” what to do in the event of a power outage, giving you peace of mind.
+Additionally, connected UniFi consoles plugged into its battery-backup outlet automatically “know” what to do in the event of a power outage, giving you peace of mind.

 Ubiquiti UniFi UPS Tower: Reliable performance, runs hot